 Figure 1 shows an empty firewall configuration panel.
-Set your logging level to Blocked Requests Only for debugging, and create a new rule set by clicking the Add Group button.
-After setting up your rules you must click the Save Rules button.
+Set your logging level to Blocked Requests Only for debugging, and create a new rule set by clicking Add Group.
+After setting up your rules you must click Save Rules.

 Figure 2 shows two rules.
 The first rule, No Support outside office hours, prevents members of the support group from logging into the ownCloud Web interface from 5pm-9am, and also blocks client syncing.
 The second rule prevents members of the "qa-team" group from accessing the Web UI from IP addresses that are outside of the local network.

 All other users are not affected, and can log in anytime from anywhere.

 A shortcut for matching all known (